emilianoyoung/ai/_posts/2019-12-24-ai-achieved-a-score-of-185-on-the-english-written-exam-of-the-national-center-test-for-university-admissions-in-2019.md

 ---
 category: news
 title: "AI achieved a score of 185 on the English written exam of the National Center Test For University Admissions in 2019"
-excerpt: "This achievement was made possible by the English team and its insight into natural language processing technologies based on deep learning.
-The team improved its score by more than 30 points (corresponding to 7 T-score points) compared to the simple application of deep learning technologies.
-[Background and significance] NTT Communication ..."
+excerpt: "This reflects its research and development of corevo(*1), which is one of NTT's AI-related technologies, and its participation in the AI project called \"Todai Robot Project - Can a robot get into the University of Tokyo?\" (*2) with the Inter-University Research Institute Corporation Research Organization of Information and Systems, National ..."
 publishedDateTime: 2019-12-24T14:34:00Z
 sourceUrl: https://eurekalert.org/pub_releases/2019-12/rooi-aaa122419.php
 type: article
-quality: 16
+quality: 14
 heat: -1
 published: false